 In 1599, Caravaggio was contracted to paint suitable pictures for the Contarelli Chapel in the church of San Luigi dei Francesi.

-His two works making up the commission, were the Martyrdom of Saint Matthew, the Calling of Saint Matthew and the Inspiration of St Matthew.
+His three works making up the commission were the ‘Martyrdom of Saint Matthew’, the ‘Calling of Saint Matthew’ and the ‘Inspiration of St Matthew.’

-The Chapel was quite dark, so Caravaggio made use of these dark shadows to highlight the characters who shone with an almost divine light.
+The Chapel was quite dark so Caravaggio made use of these dark shadows to highlight the characters who shone with an almost divine light.
 There were very well received and cemented Caravaggio’s fame as one of the greatest artists of his generation.

 The Calling of St Matthew

 Caravaggio is often referred to as the father of modern painting.
-He was a key artist in shifting art from the rather dry mannerism to the new Baroque style which influence the Renaissance period.
+He was a key artist in shifting art from the rather dry mannerism to the new Baroque style which influenced the Renaissance period.
 Caravaggio made important developments in the use of chiaroscuro – light and shadows.

 Caravaggio’s style was to paint his subjects as close as possible to how he viewed them.
-This avoided the idealised view of how people should look, but, by conveying the truth his paintings managed to convey a deep emotion and spirituality.
-At times his ‘naturalism’ was too much for his patrons.
-It was felt his depiction of religious figures sometimes bordered on the ‘vulgar’.
-But, for a time in the early 1600s Caravaggio was the most famous and sought after artist in Rome.
+This avoided the idealised view of how people should look, but by conveying the truth, his paintings managed to convey a deep emotion and spirituality.
+He said that he sought to give as much attention to painting a dew drop on a piece of fruit as he did for painting figures from the Bible.
+He once said:

 “When I paint a picture of a flower, I take as much trouble as when depicting human figures.”